Control Set / Entity Item Custom Data

 Naming the stored procedure

 You can create as many stored procedures as you require and call them whatever you like.
-Use the name in the definiton of the Control Set for the “StoredProcName” property.
+Use the name in the definition of the Control Set for the StoredProcName property.

 Example stored procedure

-The HelpMaster database contains 2 sample stored procedures that may be copied and/or modified for use.
-There is 1 for clients, and 1 for sites.
+The HelpMaster database contains 3 sample stored procedures that may be copied and/or modified for use.
+There is 1 each for clients, sites and assets.
 They are named:

 • stpControlSetCustom_Clients_Managers